 Alvin Buckwold Child Development Centre Provides a range of diagnostic and treatment services to children 0-18 years age, as well as support for families.
 Ministry of Health, Alvin Buckwold Child Development Centre, Saskatchewan Health Authority

 Chip and Dale Homes May provide nursing supports for individuals with complex medical needs over the age of 18.
-Ministry of Social Services, Saskatchewan Health Authority, Chip and Dale Homes
+Ministries of Social Services and Health, Saskatchewan Health Authority, Chip and Dale Homes

 Cognitive Disability Strategy Consultation is available through Cognitive Disability Consultants, who provide guidance to those who support individuals with cognitive disabilities, such as Fetal Alcohol Spectrum Disorder, Acquired Brian Injury, Autism Spectrum Disorder, developmental and intellectual disabilities, and those who have significant behavioural and developmental challenges.
-The flexible funding option may assist to address the unmet needs of individuals with cognitive disabilities and their families, whose needs are not being met through existing services and support.
-Ministries of Social Services, Health, Justice, Education, Saskatchewan Health Authority, local school divisions and community-based organizations
+The flexible funding option may assist in addressing the unmet needs of individuals with cognitive disabilities and their families, whose needs are not being met through existing services and support.
+The goal is to ensure that the person with the cognitive disability is at the centre of all planning, so the impact of disability and their unmet needs are addressed.
+Ministries of Social Services, Health, Justice and Attorney General, Education, Saskatchewan Health Authority, local school divisions and community-based organizations

 Fetal Alcohol Spectrum Disorder (FASD) Network of Saskatchewan